Hüsker Dü: Legacy and impact

-Kim Deal joined Pixies in response to a classified ad placed by Black Francis seeking a female bassist who liked both Peter, Paul and Mary and Hüsker Dü.
+Numerous bands have cited Husker Du as a pivotal influence on their work.
 Nirvana bassist Krist Novoselic said that Nirvana's musical style was "nothing new; Hüsker Dü did it before us."

-In an interview with Classic Rock Magazine, Goo Goo Dolls frontman John Rzeznik referred to Hüsker Dü as "the most underrated band ever."

-Northern Irish alternative rock band Therapy? covered "Diane" on their 1995 album, Infernal Love.
-The song was released as a single.
-Frontman Andy Cairns has cited Hüsker Dü as an influence, and additionally listed Zen Arcade as his seventh-favorite album of all time.
+Andy Cairns, frontman of the Northern Irish alternative rock band Therapy? cited Hüsker Dü as an influence while additionally listing Zen Arcade as his seventh-favorite album of all time, in addition to his band covering "Diane" on their 1995 album, Infernal Love.
 Green Day's Billie Joe Armstrong said, "There are no words that describe the huge impact Grant Hart and Bob Mould's music [had] on Green Day.
 We were 16 years old.
 Hüsker Dü was our favorite band.
 We became a three-piece because of Hüsker.
 We went through adolescence listening to this band.
 I wanted to be a songwriter because of Hüsker Dü.
 To put it simply, there would be no Green Day if it wasn't for Hüsker Dü.
 Steve Brooks of Torche and Floor said, “Hüsker Dü changed my life.
 That was a huge influence on me."
 The bands have often been compared to each other, and The Village Voice described Torche as "the legitimate sons of a union between Hüsker Dü and the Melvins."

-Additionally, Hüsker Dü has been cited as an influence by Alkaline Trio, the Offspring, Inspiral Carpets, the Hold Steady, Better Than Ezra frontman Kevin Griffin, Superchunk, The Fierce and the Dead, Rites of Spring, Buffalo Tom, and Treepeople.
+Additionally, Hüsker Dü has been cited as an influence by Alkaline Trio, the Offspring, Inspiral Carpets, the Hold Steady, Better Than Ezra frontman Kevin Griffin, Buffalo Tom, Superchunk, Swervedriver, The Fierce and the Dead, Rites of Spring, and Treepeople.